wang-zijie/yn-question-multi-domains/README.md

 ## Dataset to identify yes-no questions

-The yes-no questions are collected (by rules and a trained classifier) from five dialogue domains: SWDA, MRDA, DailyDialog, Friends, and MWOZ.
+The yes-no questions are collected (by rules and a trained classifier) from five dialogue datasets: SWDA, MRDA, DailyDialog, Friends, and MWOZ.